 Vicksburg National Military Park

 Vicksburg National Military Park is located in West Central Mississippi and also in Louisiana.
-The park is 1,850 acres and open year-round.
+The park is 1,850 acres and is open year-round.

 The park includes a 16-mile driving route that winds through the battlefield and includes 1,330 monuments and markers.

 Vicksburg ranks as one of the most accurately laid out battlefield memorial sites in the nation.
-Veterans of the actual battle helped mark locations of the tranches and campaign actions.
+Veterans of the actual battle helped mark the locations of the tranches and campaign actions.

 Don't miss the Union ironclad gunboat U.S.S.
 Cairo that was sunk in the Yazoo River in 1862.
 The gunboat was located in 1956 and recovered in 1964.